spear-sim/spear/docs/building_spearsim.md

 ```

 If you're developing on Windows, make sure to select _Desktop development with C++_ from the _Workloads_ menu when installing Visual Studio.

-If you're developing on Linux, the Unreal Engine ships with its own version of `clang` and `libc++`, so there is no need to install another compiler.

 ## Configure your terminal